Put-in-Bay Tour Train – All Aboard For Island Fun!

 • Lake Erie Island Nature and Wildlife Area

-It’s all about the journey not the destination, or so they say.
-The tour guide gives detailed information about Put-in-Bay’s important role in the War of 1812 and the Battle of Lake Erie.
-Commodore Oliver Hazard Perry and his small squadron of troops sailed from Put-in-Bay harbor to the defeat the British troops during this battle.
+It’s all about the journey, not the destination, or so they say.
+The tour train guide gives detailed information about Put-in-Bay’s important role in the War of 1812 and the Battle of Lake Erie.
+Commodore Oliver Hazard Perry and his small squadron of troops sailed from Put-in-Bay harbor to defeat the British troops during this battle.

 This was a true turning point for the War of 1812.
-Prior to Perry’s victory, national morale was at an all time low.
-Thanks to his and his troops bavery, the American people had hope again and we went on to ultimately defeat the British.
+Prior to Perry’s victory, national morale was at an all-time low.
+Thanks to his and his troop’s bravery, the American people had hope again, and we went on to ultimately defeat the British.